fly9sky/fly9sky.github.io/_homes/DOTNET.md

 Re-evaluates the effective value for the specified dependency property.

-> InvalidateVisual()		(Inherited from DependencyObject)

-Invalidates the rendering of the element, and forces a complete new layout pass.
-OnRender(DrawingContext) is called after the layout cycle is completed.

 > IsAncestorOf(DependencyObject)

 Determines whether the visual object is an ancestor of the descendant visual object.

-> IsDescendantOf(DependencyObject)	(Inherited from Visual)

-Determines whether the visual object is a descendant of the ancestor visual object.

-> Measure(Size)	(Inherited from Visual)

-Updates the DesiredSize of a UIElement.
-Parent elements call this method from their own MeasureCore(Size) implementations to form a recursive layout update.
-Calling this method constitutes the first pass (the "Measure" pass) of a layout update.

 > MeasureCore(Size)

 When overridden in a derived class, provides measurement logic for sizing this element properly, with consideration of the size of any child element content.

-> MemberwiseClone()

-Creates a shallow copy of the current Object.(Inherited from Object)

 > MoveFocus(TraversalRequest)